Rade58/portfolio-webgl/README.md

 `These are some of the projects and programs I built over the years.`

+`When I'm not coding I'm listening to music or podcasts`

 **TREBA DA IMAS RECIMO PORED OBICNIH TAGOV I TRI TAG, KOJI GOVORE DA LI JE REC O ARTICLE-U, TUTORIAL-U ILI PROTIP-U**

 # ONAJ SVG POCETNI TEKST KOJI, TREBALO BI DA BUDE INTERAKTIVAN ON HOVER